Emjayosee/5_Day_Planner/README.md

             Develop a timed quiz on Coding and have it present a question, allow th user time to respond and go to the next question, advising the user if they are correct or incorrect and then keeping track of the scores and high scores.

             Design:
-            •	Landing page to expain the rules and start the quiz;
-            •	Need to build a timer to countdown and penalize if there is a wrong guess;
-            •	Need to be able to cycle questions through a part of the viewport;
-            •	Need a way to aggregate the scores, add as records and display the top scores;
-            •	Need an alert to say when the game is over;
-            •	Need a way to identify the player;
+            [X]	WHEN the user opens the planner the current day and time is displayed at the top of the calendar [X]	WHEN the user scroll down the user is presented with timeblocks for standard business hours [X] WHEN the user views the timeblocks for that day, and clicks the time block to bypass the privacy screen, the events are listed
+            [ ] Each timeblock is color coded to indicate whether it is in the past, present, or future [X] WHEN the user clicks into a timeblock, the user can enter an event and it is saved in the background and can be recalled by clicking on the text area again presumably in local storage and when the page is refreshed the saved events persist

-            Here is the basic logic flow (ignoring the high score feature):
+            Here is the basic logic flow (ignoring the coour coded timeslots: past, future and present):

-                [X] On load, display introduction and name/start section
+                [X] On load, display introduction and directions

-                [X] User enters name

-                [X] On START, question 1 is displayed and clock starts to countdown, await user event, user is greated by name
+                [X] User is advised to click the text area to add an entry

-                [X] User selects answer from choice of boxes and submits response by clicking button
+                [X] User can see the entries by clicking the field

-                [X] If time = 0, quizEnd

-                [X] On Click, nextQuestion

-                [X] If answer is correct, score = plus one

-                [X] If answer is incorrect time = minus 5 seconds

-                [X] If (time > 0 and Q# < array.length), loadNextQuestion, else, quizEnd

-                [X] If quizEnd, display gameOver Image, with finalScore for 5 seconds

-                [X] Load name and finalScore to display

-                [X] Display scoreBoard and playAgain Button

-                [ ] If playAgain, clear and restart the process
+                [ ] When the page loads the schedule refreshed the boxes and displays a colour for past, present and future.

             Build:
             •	Set up three files, index.html, script.js and style.css (add to Github) [x]
             •	HTML:
                 >Layout for Landing page [x]
-                >Layout for question and multiple choice answers [x]
-                >Knit functions for current score, gameOver. [x]
+                >Schedule of events by hour 9 to 5 [x]
+                >CSS [x]

             JavaScript:
                 > Timer routine [x]
                 > Splash screen routine that announces game is over - alert box [x]

-            •	CSS:
+            CSS:
-                >Stylish background image and footer styling [x]
+                >Stylish background image and styling [x]
-            •   Establish Q&A theme [x]

-            Validation:
-            •	Alert if no name entered in required playerName field

 # 03 Testing and Quality Control: